When you create a document with figures and tables in Word, are you writing it like this?

-Using figure and table numbers in this way uniquely determines which figure or table is being referred to.
+Using figure and table numbers uniquely determines which figure or table is being referred to.

-This article describes Microsoft Word’s ability to insert chart numbers.
+This article will explore the feature in Microsoft Word that allows you to insert chart numbers.

 Draw it in a position that allows about four lines of text to be written on top.

-If the “Figure” is not available in the Label, you can add the new label, click “New Label…” button, enter the label text and click “OK” button.
+Suppose the “Figure” is not available on the label.
+In that case, you can add a new label by clicking the “New Label…” button, entering the label text, and then clicking the “OK” button.

 Refer to Figure Number